Probabilistic programming

 • Hamiltonian Monte Carlo (HMC) with parallel chains, and optional automatic parameter tuning.

-Church is a general-purpose Turing-complete Monte Carlo lisp-derivative, which is unbearably slow but does some reputedly cute tricks with modeling human problem-solving, and other likelihood-free methods, according to creators Noah Goodman and Joshua Tenenbaum.
+Church is a general-purpose Turing-complete Monte Carlo Lisp-derivative, which is unbearably slow but does some reputedly cute tricks with modelling human problem-solving, and other likelihood-free methods, according to creators Noah Goodman and Joshua Tenenbaum.

 See also BAT the Bayesian Analysis Toolkit, which does sophisticated Bayes modelling although AFAICT uses a fairly basic Metropolis-Hastings Sampler?